Court‑Ordered Structure for Parent-Child Contact Problems

-When parents separate, children are often exposed to conflict they did not create and cannot resolve.
-While many families stabilize over time with adequate structure and cooperation, some experience persistent breakdowns in parent–child contact.
-A child may resist, avoid, or refuse time with a parent, despite a court order or parenting agreement.
+After separation, some families experience persistent breakdowns in parent–child contact.
+A child may resist, avoid, or refuse parenting time despite a court order or parenting agreement.

 Moving Beyond Labels